PRIMATES &

 Your head is about six times more folded than the rest, so it has six times more chances to bleed than elsewhere.

-You will notice that you can put a good deal of force on your skin where it is supple and lose, while areas where it is tight and hard will bleed much sooner.
+You'll notice that you can put a good deal of force on your skin where it is supple and lose, while areas where it is tight and hard will bleed much sooner.

 When I started grooming, my skin was in such bad condition it would bleed very easily.